-The Bachelor of Science in Education - Elementary Education program covers the education of children from grade 1 through grade 6 and leads to teaching certification.
+The Bachelor of Science in Education - Early Childhood Education program covers the education of children from birth through grade 3 and leads to teaching certification.
 This degree requires a minimum of 120 total credit hours to graduate.

 - No grade lower than a “C” in education core.

 Undergraduate Graduation Requirements